Diero/howest-digitaalvormgever/README.md

 # Multimedia en Informatietechnologie - Digitaal Vormgever README

-This is a Visual Code Extension written for Assiociate Degree Programme [Information Technology (Kortrijk)](https://www.howest.be/MIT) at [Howest University of Applied Sciences](https://howest.be).
+This is a Visual Code Extension written for Associate Degree Programme [Information Technology (Kortrijk)](https://www.howest.be/MIT) at [Howest University of Applied Sciences](https://howest.be).

 ## Features